JonathanC13/Exercise-Routines/server/test-cases.md

         N/A

     *Expected results*:
-        1. status code: 404
+        1. status code: 200
-        2. response: **JSON**
+        2. response: N/A
-            {
-                message: Account exercise not found!
-            }

-    *Status*: todo
+    *Status*: Pass

 - Test 3: accountExerciseId that does exist.
     *Description*:
-        In the request URL, provide a :accountExerciseId that is valid length and does exist in the collection 'accountExercises'.
+        In the request URL, provide a :accountExerciseId that is valid length and does exist in the collection 'accountexercises'.

     *Route params*:
         :accountExerciseId = 679fd498dca2129f77c3f99A